Hal47/Primalist/README.md

 # Primalist
 Greetings all!

-This is my first ever content "release" for any game, so learning pains are to be expected.
+This is my first content "release" for any game, so learning pains are to be expected.
 Any questions, do not hesitate to reach out:

 u/brw316 on reddit